aiddata/geo-boundaries/README.md

 - the `metadata` csv pulled from the "Processed Data" tab of the geoquery > geoboundaries > geoboundaries_resources > GeoBoundaries Dataset Tracking and Processing sheet on Google Drive

-data
+The `tmp` directory contains temporary files produced by the GeoBoundaries builder, including the shapesfiles unzipped from the `raw` directory, and `metadata` jsons for each county/adm combination.
+This is versioned based on the full version of GeoBoundaries (e.g., `1_3_1`)

-The `data` directory contains the fully versioned final outputs.
+The `data` directory contains the fully versioned final outputs, in their final uncompressed form as well as compressed form (zip).
 These are produced by processing a corresponding version of data from the `raw` directory

-Example subdirectory: `1.3.1` would indicate that the `raw > 1_3` data was used with modifications to the processing initially used on version 1.3.0
+Example subdirectory: `1_3_1` would indicate that the `raw/1_3` data was used with modifications to the processing initially used on version 1.3.0

-Subdirectories include additional subdirectories for each data format:

-- geojson
-- shp
+Subdirectories for both `final` (uncompressed) and `zip` (compressed) data include subdirectory structures for multiple file formats (geojson, shapefile, etc.) based on the options used to run the builder.

+An example path is `zip/geojson/AFG/AFG_ADM1.zip`

 -------------------